|Thelma Bates doll maker extraordinaire, photo courtesy of The Gist of Freedom BlogTalk Radio show (2010)|

 |One-of-a-kind, "President Obama" made of cernit, by Thelma Bates, stands among other President Obama memorabilia, photograph courtesy of Yvonne Peters|

-I received the image of Yvonne Peters' President Obama by Bates in a letter she wrote me in 2010.
-Along with the photograph, Yvonne wrote: "I ordered this O'Bama from school teacher, doll artist in Maryland, Christmas 2009."
+I received the image of Yvonne Peters' President Obama by Bates in a letter Peters wrote me in 2010.
+Along with the photograph, Yvonne wrote: "I ordered this O'Bama from a school teacher, doll artist in Maryland, Christmas 2009."